lschreib/dilbit_beads2014/README.md

 ## Scripts and files
 * getConsensus_v2.R - R script to calculate a consensus gene taxonomy
-* example_DIAMOND_file.txt - example DIAMOND file to be used with the getConsensus_v2.R script
+* example_DIAMOND_file.txt - example DIAMOND blastp file to be used with the getConsensus_v2.R script

 ## Usage
 ### getConsensus_v2.R